FLIR/Detect-Track/README.md

    version of opencv, while matlab mex builds with it's own version (3.1.0).
 Millions of link errors result when you try to run the matlab mex code.
 The workaround used here is to first build opencv version 3.1.0, and link caffe-rfcn with it.
+5. Matlab needs a recent libprotobuf (3.3.1 works)
+6. When you run a test or training script a second time, matlab crashes with:
+    ```[libprotobuf ERROR google/protobuf/descriptor_database.cc:57] File already exists in database: caffe.proto```
+   Very annoying.
+Possible fix: compile protobuf with ./configure --enable-shared --with-pic

 ## Ubuntu Notes

-1. These instructions assume your system already has caffe dependencies installed.
+1. These instructions assume your system already has all required caffe dependencies installed.
-2. You need a recent libprotobuf (3.3.1 works)

 ## OpenCV 3.1.0 build